The most popular Mexican food: 35 authentic dishes

 Some of the names of the antojitos are

-• tamales from Oaxaca – wrapped in banana tree leaf
+• Tamales from Oaxaca – wrapped in a banana tree leaf

-• sopes – grilled corn tortilla with beans and meat or veggies toppings
+• Sopes – grilled corn tortilla with beans and meat or veggie toppings

-It is very important to know that there is no doubt that Mexican antojitos are part of the most popular Mexican food and they are also part of the very interesting facts about Mexican culture.
+It is very important to know that Mexican antojitos are undoubtedly the most popular Mexican food and also one of the most interesting facts about Mexican culture.

 The antojitos are of pre-Hispanic heritage mainly because they are made with corn (at least the majority of them).